lvzhenchao/MySQL/入门到精通/6、SQL语句的分类.md

             select s.name,m.mark from student as s, mark as m where s.id = m.stu_id;
             select s.name,m.mark from student as s inner join mark as m where s.id = m.stu_id;

+            select s.name,m.mark from student as s left join mark as m on s.id = m.stu_id;
+            select s.name,m.mark from student as s right join mark as m on s.id = m.stu_id;

     联合查询

+            union all

     子查询

+            select id from student where id in ( select stu_id from mark);

 `